 Default Label Settings

 The Edit Project List command will affect the current project only.
 Any changes made using this command will not affect any other projects.
 Also, the changes only affect labels that have not already been inserted on the drawing.
-If the label is already inserted, the current values will be used.
-They will not be changed to match the new default values.

 Use groups to arrange multiple labels in a column on the drawing.
 Each label in a group will be placed directly below the label above it.
-Moving the group will move all the labels together.
+Moving the group will move all of the labels together.

 You can group labels with each other when you first insert them on the drawing.
 After the labels are inserted, there are three commands for working with the group.

-Moving, Rotating, and Resizing Labels
+Moving, Resizing, and Rotating Labels

 Leaders can be inserted from the labels as part of the entity.